-Currently, the Unity SDK offers native support for Android, iOS, and Windows.
+Currently, the Unity SDK offers native support for Android, iOS, Windows, macOS and Linux.
 The support is set to

 enabled by default and you can opt out for each platform individually in the configuration window.